tokend/knowledge-base/features/access_management.md

 ### Example

-Imagine Alice wants to delegate her KYC management responsibilities to her assistant Bob.
+Imagine Charles wants to delegate his KYC management responsibilities to his assistant Delta.
-Bob in order to be able to access and manage KYC data of users, needs `KYC_ACC_MANAGER` signer Alice can set `KYC_ACC_MANAGER` signer to Bob, thus allowing him manage kyc
+Delta in order to be able to access and manage KYC data of users, needs `KYC_ACC_MANAGER` signer Charles can set `KYC_ACC_MANAGER` signer to Delta, thus allowing him manage kyc